AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 Single-tunnel mode
 ^^^^^^^^^^^^^^^^^^^^^

-This advanced option only applies to This advanced option only applies to when the two Multi-cloud Transit Gateways is each launched in Insane Mode and each is in a different cloud type.
+This advanced option only appears and applies to when the two Multi-cloud Transit Gateways is each launched in Insane Mode and each is in a different cloud type.
 For example, one Multi-cloud Transit Gateway in AWS and the other in Azure.